skeeto/rlhk/README.md

 RLHK, being a header library, is designed to be embedded within your program.
 This reflected through its API, such as not using function pointers for callbacks.
-Its functions are intended in many cases to inline naturally with your main program's functions.
+Its functions are intended to inline naturally with your program's own functions.
+For example, a modern optimizing compiler will inline parts of your `rlhk_algo_map_call()` directly into the library's functions, eliminating many of those function calls.
+Think of it like poor-man's templates but with cleaner semantics and faster compilation.

 ## Character Set